 The real thing has a properly attached barcode with the actual UPN of the product.
 If you type this into Google, you’ll get results for the real product.

-This fake barcode sticker isn’t even stuck on straight, and the product code X0005K99TL links to absolutely nothing on Google at the time of writing (except probably this blog, by the time you read it).
-UPDATE: According to commenters, this barcode is apparently an internal Amazon barcode found on products supplied via the ‘Fulfilled by Amazon’ scheme, so it’s not a ‘fake’ barcode itself.
-However, the lack of a genuine barcode (either covered by the Amazon barcode sticker or otherwise) is an indication of a fake, and my fake box had no barcode on it at all other than the Amazon one.
+This is the only barcode sticker on the box, it isn’t even stuck on straight, and the product code X0005K99TL links to absolutely nothing on Google at the time of writing (except probably this blog, by the time you read it).
+As noted in the comments below, this may be an internal barcode used by Amazon’s warehouse (if you bought from a seller that uses the ‘Fulfilled by Amazon’ system), but the lack of any real barcode underneath it, or elsewhere on the box, means this box is fake.

 It’s also worth noting that the fake had seal stickers with the Griffin logo on, whereas the real one didn’t.
 However, the fake ones weren’t even sticky enough to stay on properly – I hadn’t yet opened the box in the above photo and they were already peeling off.

 The Camera Cover

 This was a bit more of a giveaway.
 The real camera cover is properly fitted and recessed into the case.
 Now let’s see the fake: